cablelabs/dis-arbor-monitor/docs/arbor-install-guide.md

      "id":"000000"}'
 ```

+With the port number (e.g. `8080`) matching the value of the
+`DEF_BIND_PORT` setting in the "arbormon-container.conf" file.

-If the webhook invocation is successful, you should see entries similar to the following:
+If the webhook invocation is successful, you should see log entries similar to the following:

 ```
 DEBUG Sightline notification payload:{